raghavsikaria/raghavsikaria.github.io/_posts/2020-06-20-time-series-analysis-and-prediction.markdown

 ## Generating Benchmark using ARIMA

 Let's apply the widely known ARIMA model to our data.
 This is a traditional statistical algorithm, and we'll consider results from this model as our benchmark for comparing other complex Deep Learning models.
-Let's first have a look at Autocorrelation & Partial Autocorrelation function plots!
+Let's first have a look at Autocorrelation and Partial Autocorrelation function plots.
 Here is a snippet which will give us an idea on how we can do this:

 ~~~python
   # Assuming df = DATA on which we wish to plot the ACF & PACF functions